 When Gmail clips the message, it also clips the tracking code that accounts for opens.
 To make sure all opens are tracked, and your full campaign content isn't hidden behind a link, it is important to make your message smaller than 102KB.

-If the above options don't seem to be the cause of the clipped message, it is likely that your campaign just has a lot of content.
+If the above options don't seem to help prevent clipping, it’s likely that your campaign just has a lot of content.
 The first recommendation would be to cut any content that may be unnecessary.

-If you can't cut any content, one possible alternative would be to use Read More links to direct recipients to the full content of the email in a way that is more obvious than the link Gmail creates and ensures that opens are tracked.
+If you can't cut any content, you can use Read More links to direct recipients to the full content of the email in a way that is more obvious than the link Gmail creates and ensures that opens are tracked.